benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 ## I don't wait for Google to crawl my site

 The Google Search Console is an extremely valuable tool.
-You can get all sorts of valuable data about how your site is doing on the SERPs.
+You can get all sorts of valuable data about how your site is doing in search results.

-But did you know you can actually "forge" Google to crawl your site as soon as you published new content?
+But did you know you can actually "force" Google to crawl your site as soon as you published new content?

-In the search field at the top of the console, just enter any new or updated URL, and Google will most of the time crawl it in a matter of hours.
+In the search field at the top of the console, enter any new or updated URL, and Google will (most of the time) crawl it and update its index in a matter of hours.

 ## My technical SEO is top-notch